LoxoSoftware/QDOS-GBA/README.md

 - Open, Close, Read, Write files
 - Read and write everything the OS can

-## TODO (to reach milestone 2)
+## TODO (to reach milestone 3)
-- Implement more systemcalls
-- Console escape sequences to control the text
-- Multicolor terminal output
-- Enhance standard allocator function with wrappers
+- Automate process to include programs at compile time
+- Include builtin programs
+- Finally fix reliance on countinous data access for I/O operations to work with files larger than one sector

 ## TODO (in the future)
+- Implement functional system calls
+- Transition builtin tools to a new build system
+- Improve and enhance builtin tools
+- Implement a dynamic library system
+- Directories
+- Process pre-emption
 - Multitasking system
 - Improve keyboard and terminal
 - Write documentation
+- Actually implement support for multibank flashes

 ## Building the project
-Please make sure that you have [DevkitPRO](https://devkitpro.org/wiki/Getting_Started) properly configured and its GBA toolchain installed.
+Please make sure that you have [DevkitPro](https://devkitpro.org/wiki/Getting_Started) properly configured and its GBA toolchain installed.
 To build, simply navigate to the root directory of this project and run `make`.
 You will now have a .gba ROM.